averbraeck/pydsol-core/docs/source/index.rst

 pydsol-core documentation
 =========================

-pydsol-core is the core library for disscrete simulation bsed on the Java DSOL (Distributed Simulation Object Library) framework. pydsol is a library to quickly build simulation models, ranging from extremely simple queueing models to extended discrete-event or agent-based models.
+pydsol-core is the core library for discrete simulation bsed on the Java DSOL (Distributed Simulation Object Library) framework. pydsol is a library to quickly build simulation models, ranging from extremely simple queueing models to extended discrete-event or agent-based models.
 The pydsol